Bob Marley was just 36 years old when he died of cancer in 1981, but the Jamaican-born reggae legend left a massive musical legacy.

-Before his death from cancer in 1981 at age 36, Marley received The United Nations Peace Medal of the Third World in 1978.
+In addition to selling millions of albums—his retrospective Legend has spent more than 570 weeks on the Billboard Top 200 chart since its 1984 debut—Marley received The United Nations Peace Medal of the Third World in 1978.
 He was posthumously inducted into the Rock and Roll Hall of Fame in 1994.
 The BBC proclaimed Marley’s “One Love” as Song of the Millennium.
-In 2001, Marley was awarded a Lifetime Achievement Award at the Grammys.
+And in 2001, Marley was awarded a Lifetime Achievement Award at the Grammys.

 Nesta Robert Marley was born on February 6, 1945, in St. Ann Parish, Jamaica.
 His father was a white British naval captain named Norval Sinclair Marley, who was nearly 60 at the time.
 His mother, Cedella, was a 19-year-old country village girl.
 Because of his mixed racial makeup, Bob was bullied and derogatorily nicknamed “White Boy” by his neighbors.
 However, he later said the experience helped him develop this philosophy: I’m not on the white man’s side, or the black man’s side.
 I’m on God’s side.”

 When he was a small child, Marley seemed to have a knack for spooking people by successfully predicting their futures by reading their palms.
 At seven, after a year spent living in the ghettos of Kingston, he returned to his rural village and declared that his new destiny was to become a singer.
 From then on, he refused all requests to read palms.
 By his early teens, Marley was living in Kingston’s Trench Town, a desperately poor slum.